alexkemp9/Python3docs/README.md

 12. The bottom of an image-in-frame-with-caption will coalesce with the top of a table-in-frame.
 (I do not have an example of this to show as I went through the entire document re-arranging the text to prevent it occurring; attempting to make an example as with earlier bugs caused Libreoffice to freeze.
 Aaargh!).

 ## Success
+<a name="2025-dec-06"></a>
 I can well understand that you may not have read every one of the statements above.
 The bottom line is that I've finally got a functional Programming-In-Python3 pdf.
-First a quick summary:
+First a quick summary, with a fuller explanation of the setup in the final section:
 <details>
            <summary>The Start</summary><br />
            <p>See <a href=#2024-august-00>August 2024</a> in <a href=#timeline>The Timeline</a>.
 I wanted to learn Python & obtained <i>0_ProgrammingInPython3.pdf</i> at https://cs.smu.ca/~porter/.</p>